grokkingStuff/gridcoin/README.md

 ## I'd like to backup my wallet.

 While the data volume is safe, I do appreciate the concern that a wallet might be corrupted or lost.
+Heck, I'd be angry if I lost my gridcoins.
+Which is why I like to backup my wallet on a regular basis.
+Here is the command to backup the data volume your data is stored in.

+'''bash
+docker export --output wallet_backup.tar gridcoin_gary
+'''

+When you want to import your backup into a data volume again, use this command

+'''bash
+docker import /wallet_backup.tar
+'''

 ## I try to download blocks and the thing stops working!
 Why?